anshu8166/DataScience-Roadmap-2025/README.md

-# Data Science Engineer Roadmap 2025
+# Data Analyst and Data Science Roadmap 2025
 > ## With Resources and Projects By Kushal Vijay